CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 ## Create Folder for Dashboards

 1. Log in to Grafana Cloud with a user that has the *Admin* role.
-1. Hover over the Dashboards icon {{< image src="/images/DashboardsIcon.png" title="Dashboards Icon" >}} in the side menu, and then click *+ New folder*.
+1. Click the Menu icon {{< image src="/images/GrafanaMenuIcon.png" title="Menu icon" >}} to view the available options.
+1. Click the Dashboards menu item {{< image src="/images/Grafana Cloud - Dashboards Link.png" title="Dashboards menu item" >}}.
+1. Click the *New* dropdown and select *New folder*.
 1. Enter a folder name, e.g. `Cortex`.
 1. Click *Create*.

 ## Import Dashboards

 1. Log in to Grafana Cloud with a user that has the *Admin* role.
-1. Hover over the Dashboards icon {{< image src="/images/DashboardsIcon.png" title="Dashboards Icon" >}} in the side menu, and then click *Import*.
+1. Click the Menu icon {{< image src="/images/GrafanaMenuIcon.png" title="Menu icon" >}} to view the available options.
+1. Click the Dashboards menu item {{< image src="/images/Grafana Cloud - Dashboards Link.png" title="Dashboards menu item" >}}.
+1. Click the *New* dropdown and select *Import*.
-1. Click the *Upload JSON file* button.
+1. Click on *Upload dashboard JSON file*.
 1. Locate the `Flow Execution Requests.json` file extracted from the downloaded `Grafana.Dashboards.zip`.
 1. Select the file and click *Open*.
 1. Select the folder in Grafana you wish the dashboard to be saved in, e.g. *Cortex*.
-1. Select your configured Loki data source from the dropdown menu.
+1. Select your [configured] Loki data source from the dropdown menu, e.g. *grafanacloud-cortexinnovation-logs*.
 1. Click *Import*.
-1. Repeat steps 2 - 8 for the `Platform Health.json` file.
+1. Repeat steps 2 - 10 for the `Platform Health.json` file.

 ## Configure Data Sources